datduong/EncodeGeneOntology/README.md

 ### Predict GO labels based on protein sequences

 We can use [Uniprot database](https://www.uniprot.org/uniprot/?query=*&fil=organism%3A%22Homo+sapiens+%28Human%29+%5B9606%5D%22+AND+reviewed%3Ayes) to train a model that predicts GO labels for an unknown protein sequence.

+We show in our paper that GO embeddings can be used to predict GO terms not included in the training data (zeroshot learning).